jaden-yejun-lee/UCLA-CS31/README.md

 # UCLA-CS31
-These are the solutions to the UCLA CS31 Projects for Fall of 2021.
+These are my solutions to the UCLA CS31 Projects for Fall of 2021.

   Project 1: 100/100